Save energy use

 Saving on energy use for on-farm processes means less CO2 is emitted due to less fossil fuel combustion.
 Depending on the specific action this can concern either reduction of on-farm fossil fuel combustion, or reduction of purchased electricity or fuel.
 This solution will be less effective when renewable or low carbon energy is used in the reference situation.
 Using a heat exchanger to cool slurry also reduces the methane emissions from the slurry (and ammonia) due to less methanogenesis at lower temperatures.

-Average European grid mix.
+Reference situation: Average European grid mix.
 No energy-efficient techniques installed.

 Effect on total greenhouse gas (GHG) emissions (kg CO2-eq)